-Third, given that the survey was relatively complicated, a pick-up collection technique should have been applied that would have increased the response rate, although it would have also increased the survey costs.
+The final factor that influenced the response rate was the collection technique.
+Considerable effort was invested in engaging cooperation with landholders (two prior phone calls) before the survey was mailed out to them.
+However, given that the survey was relatively complicated, a pick-up collection technique would have increased the response rate, although it would have also increased the survey costs.